Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Upper Bound Estimation

-This result provides a framework for constructing tight upper bounds through combining proven penalties of smaller subnetworks.
-Having a set of penalizing subnetworks with their penalties, we can construct a linear programming problem to find the penalty of the whole network.
-LP problem could be formulated as follows:
+This result provides a framework for constructing tight upper bounds by combining penalties of smaller subnetworks.
+Having a set of penalizing subnetworks $\{S_1, S_2,..., S_K\}$ with their penalties $P_1, P_2, ..., P_K$, we can construct a linear programming problem to find the penalty of the whole network.
+LP~problem can be formulated as follows:

-Constraints ensure that the linear combination of subnetworks is permissible.
-Note that this is not an integer problem and could be efficiently solved with a simplex method.
+Constraints ensure that the linear combination of subnetworks remains a subnetwork, i.e., satisfies the condition $\lvert w^*_{ij} \rvert\leq \lvert w_{ij} \rvert$.
+Here comes the benefit of using \textit{reduced subnetworks}: having smaller edge weights $\lvert w^{*k}_{ij} \rvert$ while keeping the same penalty $P_k$ allows the possibility of finding larger coefficients~$\lambda_k$, and thus larger total penalty $P$.
+Note that this is not an integer problem and could be efficiently solved with modern optimisation software packages in polynomial time~\citep{Yin2015FasterLP,Cohen2021SolvingLP}.
 A large penalty $P$ found this way leads to a tight upper bound $Q_{max}=\overline{Q}-P$.
-We will describe two classes of penalizing subnetworks, which we call chains and stars.